cert-manager/testing-addons/cm-ingress/README.md

 ### cm-config

+By default, it will create an `Issuer` named `ingress-issuer` that use configured `ACME` to issue certificates to ingress.

-To use Kubernetes Provider to configure Cert-Manager.
-By default, it create a `Issuer` named `selfsigned-issuer ` that can issue CA certs named `selfsigned-ca-tls` in the namespace, and create an `Issuer` named `ingress-issuer` that can issue certificates to ingress.
+If you set `issuer_type = "SelfSignedCA"`, it create a `Issuer` named `selfsigned-issuer ` that can issue CA certs named `selfsigned-ca-tls` in the namespace, and create an `Issuer` named `ingress-issuer` that can issue certificates to ingress.

 ### ingress-config